luna-c/luna-c.github.io/_posts/2015-06-22-Harpooning-the-Whale.md

 >The whale count is **666**.

 **Yes, the [Number of the Beast](https://en.wikipedia.org/wiki/Number_of_the_Beast), tied to the whale, is hidden in the text!** If we're splitting hairs my analysis was oversimplified.
 The **666** result ignores all instances split with punctuation attached--i.e. *whales,* or *whales.* or *whales;*.
-Acknowledging the gaps in my program, I still love this whale count.

-Its funny finding the beast, another mythological icon, lurking within the whale.
-It is yet another allegory (of my own creation) concealed in Melville's text.
+Acknowledging the gaps in my program, I still love this whale count because I found a way to connect the Beast, another major mythological icon, to the whale and create yet another allegory concealed in Melville's text.
+All with the help of Python.

 This program gave me the amazing feeling of successfully programming a solution x1000.
-It showed me just how much enjoyment and understanding I can derive from the programming.
+It showed me just how much enjoyment and understanding I can potentially derive from programming.

 You can find my full program [here](https://github.com/luna-c/moby-dick-word-analysis).
 This blog is associated with **lunacy** for a reason!